Skip to main content

 The 3 biggest challenges with petty cash management

-1. The petty cash custodian holds all the power
+1. The cash custodian holds all the power

 If your custodian lacks the required accountancy skills or experience, tracking issues may arise